SwarmShepherd/blitz_writer0/README.md

     A refinement to use closely associated words seems to be working, however, as things have evolved it is possible that words already categorized may have not have been re-categorized in consistency with the new word.

-    IN SHORT MANY TYPES OF ERRORS ARE WELL KNOWN TO EXIST!
+    IN SHORT, WE ARE AWARE THAT MANY TYPES OF ERRORS EXIST, early reviews should be done with the preliminary nature of version 0.1 in mind.